pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

   </div>
 </div>

-One the left we have 3 graphs, overlaying each other, showing the counts for the various red, green, and blue values of the pixels.
+On the left we have 3 graphs overlaying each other.
+They show the counts for the various red, green, and blue values of the pixels.
 We can see there is lots of red and green but not nearly as much blue except in the low-light areas.